kammitama5/kammitama5.github.io/_posts/2017-7-14-Friday-July-14th.md

 - He learned Lisp because his jazz musician teacher was actually writing a generative Gregorian chant programme in Lisp!

+- He had postcards from his professor that were mix of music notation, English and Lisp!
+They were delightful because you could see he squished in all the parentheses and would still find a way to sign his name; Arthur.

 - He called it PowerLisp because it was produced on a Powerbook :)

 - He showed us disassemblers and assemblers called through Lisp code.
 I had *never* seen that before, so was absolutely